GeosoftInc/gxpy/docs/GXMVIEW.rst

 ::

-   view coordinates
+   View coordinates

 .. autoattribute:: geosoft.gxapi.MVIEW_UNIT_PLOT

 ::

-   plot hi-metric (mm\ `*`\ 100) on the map.
+   Plot hi-metric (mm\ `*`\ 100) on the map.

 .. autoattribute:: geosoft.gxapi.MVIEW_UNIT_MM

 ::

-   plot mm on the map.
+   Plot mm on the map.

 .. autoattribute:: geosoft.gxapi.MVIEW_UNIT_VIEW_UNWARPED

 ::

-   view coordinates without a warp if there is one
+   View coordinates without a warp if there is one

 .. _MVIEW_EXTENT_UNIT: